 What Type of Tree Should I Grow?

-However, they can only be grown in cooler planting zones and have a difficult time holding onto their needles.
+However, they can only be grown in cooler planting zones and have a difficult time holding onto their sharp needles.
 This can make them a messy option.

 Firs are great because they put off a pleasant fragrance.
 They also produce a vibrant green color which most people desire in their Christmas trees.